 Intermediate apprenticeships are at level 2, advanced apprenticeships are at level 3 and higher and degree apprenticeships are at level 4 and above.

-Skill areas include hairdressing, business administration, accountancy, IT, sport and leisure, hospitality, motor vehicle work, construction, engineering and retailing and others.
+Skill areas include hairdressing, business administration, accountancy, IT, sport and leisure, hospitality, motor vehicle work, construction, engineering, retailing and others.

 Most employers set entry or selection tests or ask for specific GCSE qualifications.

-Apprentices are paid and earn at least £3.70 an hour in 2018 (the National Minimum Wage rate) this changes every April but most earn a lot more.
+Apprentices are paid and earn at least £5.28 an hour from April 2023 (the National Minimum Wage rate) this changes every April but most earn a lot more.